Roberta Cooper Ramo: Notable activities

 Ramo was the first woman Chair of the Economics of Law Practice Section of the American Bar Association, from 1983 to 1984 and the first woman President of the American Bar Association, from 1995 to 1996.
 As President of The American Law Institute, from 2008 to 2017, Ramo brought a focus on diversity to ALI's membership and Council election process, effectively bringing more women, minorities, and breadth of practice to the organization.
 As President, she is also credited with inspiring confidence and participation from all members of the Institute and collegiality through some for the most complex and controversial project discussions.

 Her Presidency saw 14 Restatement of the Law and Principles of the Law projects completed and 20 projects initiated.
 Ramo was a driving force behind the first-ever Restatement of American Indian Law.
 She is famously noted as having never missed an ALI Council or Annual Meeting.
-She has been an active member of ALI for more than 25 years, elected to ALI Council in 1997, and serving as First Vice President from 2004 to 2008.
+She has been an active member of the American Law Institute for more than 25 years, elected to ALI Council in 1997, and serving as First Vice President from 2004 to 2008.

 Ramo was appointed by President Clinton to serve on the National Advisory Council on Violence Against Women.
 Ramo served as co-chair of the U.S. Olympic Committee appointed by Senators Ted Stevens and John McCain to suggest reform of the organization's structure.
 She previously served on the five-member Commission appointed by the U.S. Olympic Committee, chaired by George J. Mitchell, which made recommendations for reformation of the USOC and the International Olympic Committee.